Middlesex: Sport

+Middlesex continues to be used as a geographic frame of reference by a number of sporting associations.

-Rugby Union
+Rugby union

-The Rugby Football Union, the governing body for rugby union in England, is based at Twickenham Stadium.
-The stadium hosts home test matches for the England national rugby union team.

 Seven rugby union clubs at national league levels 1 to 4 have some or all of their other teams playing in Middlesex leagues (those marked * having grounds in Middlesex).
 These are Harlequins*, Saracens*, London Scottish, London Irish*, Richmond, Ealing Trailfinders*, and Barnes.

 Middlesex Rugby is the governing body for rugby union in Middlesex.
 The union selects players from its 88 affiliated clubs for the Middlesex team in the County Championship.
 It runs the Middlesex RFU Senior Cup open to the top 8 Middlesex clubs that play between tiers 6–7 of the English rugby union system.
 It also runs the Middlesex RFU Senior Bowl and the Middlesex RFU Senior Vase for sides from lower down the pyramid.
 It helps run the Herts/Middlesex 1 (tier 9) and Herts/Middlesex 2 (tier 10) leagues.
 Middlesex Rugby is also active in promoting youth rugby and women's rugby in the county.

 Football

-The Football Association, the governing body of association football in England, is based at Wembley Stadium.
-The stadium hosts major football matches including home matches of the England national football team, and the FA Cup Final.

-There are 19 football clubs based in Middlesex in the top eight tiers of the English football league system (correct for 2018/9 season): Arsenal, Chelsea, Tottenham Hotspur, Brentford, Fulham, Queens Park Rangers, Barnet, Hampton and Richmond Borough, Wealdstone, Enfield, Haringey Borough, Finchley and Wingate, Harrow Borough, Hayes and Yeading United, Hendon, Ashford Town (Middlesex), Bedfont Sports, Hanwell Town, and Northwood.

-There are 4 women's football clubs based in Middlesex in the top two tiers of Women's football in England: Arsenal Women, Chelsea F.C.
-Women, London Bees and Tottenham Hotspur Ladies.

 The Middlesex County Football Association regulates and promotes football in the county.
 The Middlesex F.A. organises many cup competitions, the most prestigious being the Middlesex Senior Cup (founded in 1889) and the Middlesex Senior Charity Cup (founded in 1901).

 The Middlesex County Football League was founded in 1984 and currently comprises 5 divisions.
 The premier divisions sits at level 7 of the National League System.